lambdamikel/DLMAPS/README.md

 Racer and also of the DLMAPS system, running on LispWorks, in our Racer Systems Hamburg offices in 2006.
 After that, we became a full Franz Inc. partner.
 Spatio-thematic query answering, ontologies, and geo-spatial knowledge graphs have come a long way since then!
-I am happy we are we we are these days, well done, everybody.

 But back to DLMAPS: